-Located approximately an hour off the coast of Placencia, Hatchet Caye offers private island accommodations at a more sensible price than some other private islands, right on the barrier reef.
+Located approximately an hour off the coast of Placencia, Ray Caye (formerly Hatchet Caye) offers private island accommodations at a more sensible price than some other private islands, right on the barrier reef.

 Each cabana offers ocean views and some units are tucked in behind the mangroves, offering more privacy and tranquility.
 Each cabana has its own deck, hammock, and semi-private beach area.
 Furnishings are simple and have a definite beach feel.
 The dedicated sitting area with big windows is a great spot in the afternoon to relax and read a book.
 Rooms have air conditioning and Wi-Fi, but expect the internet to be extremely slow.
 Even at the restaurant we struggled to get Wi-Fi to work, especially when all the kids were off the yachts and in the bar trying to stream videos.
 Internet speeds in Belize can be painfully slow, even on the mainland, so you shouldn't expect lightning fast speeds in the first place on an island served by satellite feeds.

 While Ray Caye advertises itself as a private island, you may run into some outside guests in the restaurant and bar.
 Yachts and charter companies traveling in the region either dock at the island or anchor just offshore.
 They are allowed to visit the island's bar and pool area while the crew replenishes supplies.
 While the non-island guests are allowed in the bar and restaurant, there is a sign that only registered guests are allowed past a certain point, which includes the private dock where you can go snorkeling.